 Awarded 'The Green Flag Award'

-Stormont Estate has been awarded the Green Flag for four years in a row since 2014.
+Stormont Estate has been awarded the Green Flag for five years in a row since 2014.

 The ‘The Green Flag Award’ is the most accepted national measure of quality for the management, operation and improvement of free public parks and green spaces.
 The award is overseen by 'Keep Northern Ireland Beautiful' who arrange for independent judges to visit and score against set criteria.

 Stormont Estate is in the east of Belfast, on the Upper Newtownards Road (A20).
 When travelling along the Upper Newtownards Road, the large entrance to the estate is visible on the left, about five miles from the city centre.
 A second entrance for the public on foot is available at Massey Avenue, Belfast BT4.

 Parking is available in front of the main gates on the Upper Newtownards Road, at the Massey Avenue entrance and in the play park car park located on the left about 100m after the main gates to Stormont Estate.

 You can find contact information for the Stormont Estate management and more information on getting there at the link below: